We want to hear from you.

 What you share with us affects us too.
 We care about our staff’s safety and well-being.

-Please note that in light of precautions related to COVID-19, our Office has moved to remote work until further notice.
+Please note: In light of precautions related to COVID-19, our Office has moved to remote work until further notice.
 BC’s Office of the Human Rights Commissioner is located at:

 Head Office